gostevedore/stevedore/README.md

 EOF
 ```

+- Define a builder.

-- Define the builders.
-Since we want to define multiple image versions for the application, we define a single builder to standardize the Docker build.
+Next, we need to define the builder for our application.
+Take into account that to build all the versions in a standardized way, and use the same Dockerfile, we define only a single builder.
 ```sh
 / $ cd /docker/builders
 /docker/builders $ cat << EOF > apps.yaml